 SNIPER technology works in synergy with the gold-standard CRISPR-Cas9 system to provide the most advanced gene editing system on the market.
 CRISPR-SNIPER combines the stem cell expertise of REPROCELL with the genome editing knowledge of GenAhead Bio to provide clinically relevant disease models.

 Although there are many companies that offer gene editing and iPSC technologies, there are few that combine both services with a high success rate.
-If you are interested in finding out more about the science behind SNIPER, please visit our website, or contact one of our scientists today – whatever your gene editing needs.
+If you are interested in finding out more about the science behind SNIPER, contact one of our scientists today.

 Find out more